marrlab/DomainLab/docs/docDIAL.md

 DIAL_{KL} = CE_{nat} + \lambda ~ KL - r(D_{nat} + D_{adv})
 $$

-As the task is to minimize the label classification loss and maximize classification loss for the the adversarial domain, a gradient reversal layer is inserted into the network, right in front of the domain classifier.
-This layer leaves the input unchanged during forward propagation and reverses the gradient by multiplying it with a negative scalar during the back-propagation.
-This parameter is initialized to a small value and is gradually increased to $r$.
+The task is to minimize the label classification loss while maximizing the classification loss for the adversarial domain.
+Therefore a gradient reversal layer is inserted into the network, right in front of the domain classifier.
+The layer leaves the input unchanged during forward propagation and reverses the gradient by multiplying it with a negative scalar during the back-propagation.
+This ensures that the weights in the feature extractor are actually chosen such that they maximize the domain classification loss.
+The parameter of the gradient reversal layer is initialized to a small value and is then gradually increased to $r$.

 ---